• Home

 Step 8.
 Check Your Results

 Once you’ve completed your application, you can check your application’s status by logging onto your My USMMA account.
-You will be notified of your status in late March or early April if you have been accepted.
+You will be notified of your status in late March or early April if accepted.

 Life as a Merchant Marine Academy Midshipman